tradle/why-hypercore/FAQ.md

 ### Is there support for social key recovery?

 No. But a community solution and other open source projects exist that can possibly be adapted.

+Note that corestore makes this easier as it introduces Master key (and generates deterministically the keypairs for Hypercores it manages).
+It is much easier to manage one key than many, one per Hypercore.

-This is essential need for any P2P applications, and the same need for Bitcoin, as the user may only rely only on themselves for key management.
+Key recovery is essential need for any P2P applications, and the same need for Bitcoin, as the user may only rely only on themselves for key management.

 - Community solution: [secret into N parts and allows restore with M of N replicas](https://github.com/jwerle/hyper-secret-sharing)